-Robarts was chairman of the Committee of London Clearing Bankers and president of the British Bankers’ Association between 1956 and 1960, his period in office extended from the customary two years to four years to help coordinate the banks’ response to the Radcliffe Commission’s enquiry into the working of the financial system.
-These years also saw other significant events in the banking sector, including the bank rate tribunal in 1957 and the end of the bank’s post-war restrictions on lending and competition in 1958.
+Robarts was chairman of the Committee of London Clearing Bankers and president of the British Bankers’ Association between 1956 and 1960.
+His period in office was extended from the customary two years to four years to help coordinate the banks’ response to the Radcliffe Commission’s enquiry into the working of the financial system.
+These years also saw other significant events in the banking sector, including the bank rate tribunal in 1957 and the end of the post-war restrictions on lending and competition in 1958.

 Robarts served again as chairman of the Committee of London Clearing Bankers and president of the British Bankers’ Association from 1968 to 1970.